mabrek/mabrek.github.io/_drafts/flapping-oscillations.md

 [Multitaper](http://en.wikipedia.org/wiki/Multitaper) method comes to the resque.
 [R implementation](http://cran.r-project.org/web/packages/multitaper/index.html) allows to estimate significance of spectral line in comparison to surrounding noise via F-test.

 ![multitaper f-test]({{ site.url }}/img/flapping/mtmftest.png)

+There are 22s, 30s, 45s periodical components with significance more than 99.9%

+Multitaper method is still based on FFT which means that the frequency found might be a little bit off the true frequency if it's not equal to any of component frequencies of transformation.

+Due to a fixed sampling rate and a lack of low-pass filter before sampling the effect called [aliasing](http://en.wikipedia.org/wiki/Aliasing#Sampling_sinusoidal_functions) could add frequency components which are aliases of higher frequencies.